DesperatePeter/starsector-advanced-weapon-control/README.md

 - Try not to set every weapon group for every ship to a special fire mode.
 - Leave the AI recursion level and friendly fire complexity at 1.
 - Consider turning off auto save/load and instead manually save ("J"-Key) and load ("*"-Key).
+- Stick to ship mode Default

 ## Troubleshooting ##

+When updating versions of this mod, if you notice any issues, consider purging the old persistent data (set "enablePersistentFireModes" to false in the settings, launch Starsector, load your game & save.
+Then you can re-enable enablePersistentFireModes and restart the game).

 ### Broken Saves ###